-I was first introduced to the magic wonder of a Tangle Teezer about 10 years ago while I was still living in the UK.
-My future step-daughter was around 3 and had the most beautiful hair.
+I was first introduced to the magic wonder of a Tangle Teezer about 12 years ago while I was still living in the UK.
+My future step-daughter was around 3 years old and had the most beautiful hair.
 It grew thick and long from a very early age and it was, and still is, stunning.

 And then we got a Tangle Teezer!
 Yay!!!